 And don't forget, many streaming services allow you to download videos and music for watching or listening offline - that's one perk of paying for a subscription.

 It's when the particular show or film you want to watch isn't available for download that apps such as Audials Tunebite become relevant.

 And so long as you continue to subscribe to the service and don't use programs as a way to download everything you want and then stop paying, there's no real problem.
 Similarly, as long as any recording is for personal use, and you're not distributing it to the internet, the authorities are not going to come knocking.

 With all that said, here's how to record streaming video and music so there's no DRM.

 Want to know how to get rid of ads in Windows 10?
 Check out our guide here.

 How to remove DRM

-- Download it onto your PC and start it up.
-The program provides step-by-step instruction on how to get the most out of it, with tailored guides for recording content from Netflix, Spotify, Amazon, Youtube and more.
+Download the software onto your PC or laptop and start it up.
+Tunebit provides step-by-step instructions on how to get the most out of it, with tailored guides for recording content from Netflix, Spotify, Amazon, YouTube and more.

 You can select the output format so it matches the device you’d like to watch/listen to the media on – usually MP4 - and the software will record the stream, output the file and even name it correctly.The snag is that, because it's recording the stream by capturing the audio and video through Windows, it's done in realtime.
 That means a two-hour film takes two hours to record.